MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/spatial-audio-customization/spatial-audio-custom-features.md

     ![______](../../../media/enhance-your-environment/audio-zones/085-curve.png)

-    Let's add our new customized Reverb Filter to our customized Voice Setting.
+## Add the new reverb filter to the new Voice Setting

 1. In Project window #2, select the **MyLowAttenuation** prefab.
 1. In the **Inspector** in the **Filters** section, click the "+" button.